Heart Failure Caused by Leaky Heart Valves

-Mitral valve regurgitation often causes no noticeable symptoms in its early stages, as they typically emerge only when the heart can no longer compensate for the increased blood volume.
-In some cases, symptoms may appear suddenly and lead to heart failure.
+Mitral valve regurgitation often causes no noticeable symptoms in its early stages, as symptoms typically develop only when the heart can no longer compensate for the increased blood volume.
+In some cases, symptoms may appear abruptly and progress to heart failure.

 For further information or Booking..